Noahabbey1/react-img-search/README.md

-A simple react app/component image carousel that can be fetched by APIs.
+A simple react app/component image search engine using flickr's api.

 ## How to run
 All you gotta do is: